balaji-sivasakthi/regex-web/README.md

 # regex-web
-Regex is the community for computer science engineering students at SNS College of Technology.
+Regex is the community for computer science and engineering students at SNS College of Technology.